 The back of the suit would be even with the under-bust line.
 Some zipped all the way up the back for full coverage, while others tied the bra top around the back, leaving a gap between the bra and the bathing suit waist.
 The one-piece offered plenty of shaping, and sometimes had boning in the stomach area to offer additional support.
 A halter top was also popular – the suit would look the same except the straps tied at the neck.
 A new feature of some one-pieces bared a little bit of skin – a small triangle of fabric would be cut out underneath the bust to show some skin (always above the navel).

 1940s Bikini or Two Piece Bathing Suit

 The bikini was officially invented in 1946 and named after the Bikini Atoll in the south Pacific, where the U.S. performed nuclear tests.
-This suit was tiny, revealing the belly button and buttox (gasp!.)
+This suit was tiny, revealing the belly button and buttox (gasp!)
 It was essentially a string bikini.
-Most public beaches banned the use of these new tiny swimsuit till the 50’s.
+Most public beaches banned the use of this new tiny swimsuit till the ’50s.
 However, this wasn’t the style of two-piece that was usually worn in the ’40s – it was a little bit too revealing.